 The Company is under examination in several Brazilian states related to ICMS and ICMS-ST taxation.
 Some of these examinations have resulted in assessments for underpaid tax that the Company has appealed.
 The State of Sao Paulo has audited the Company for the 2013 and 2014 tax years.
-During July 2016, for the State of Sao Paulo, the Company received an assessment in the aggregate amount of approximately \$41.6 million, translated at the June 30, 2018 spot rate, relating to various ICMS issues for its 2013 tax year.
+During July 2016, for the State of Sao Paulo, the Company received an assessment in the aggregate amount of approximately \$39.7 million, translated at the September 30, 2018 spot rate, relating to various ICMS issues for its 2013 tax year.
 In August 2016, the Company filed a first level administrative appeal which was denied in February 2017.
 The Company filed a further appeal on March 9, 2017.
 On March 20, 2018, the Court held a hearing and a verdict is currently pending.
-During August 2017, for the state of Sao Paulo, the Company received an assessment in the aggregate amount of approximately \$15.4 million, translated at the June 30, 2018 spot rate, relating to various ICMS issues for its 2014 tax year.
+During August 2017, for the state of Sao Paulo, the Company received an assessment in the aggregate amount of approximately \$14.7 million, translated at the September 30, 2018 spot rate, relating to various ICMS issues for its 2014 tax year.
 In September 2017, the Company filed a first level administrative appeal for the 2014 tax year.
+During September 2018, for the State of Rio de Janeiro, the Company received an assessment in the aggregate amount of approximately \$8.7 million, translated at the September 30, 2018 spot rate, relating to various ICMS-ST issues for its 2016 and 2017 tax years.
+The Company will file a first level administrative appeal.
 The Company has not recognized a loss as the Company does not believe a loss is probable.
-The Company has also received other ICMS tax assessments in Brazil.
-During the fourth quarter of 2015, the Company filed appeals with state judicial courts against three of the assessments.
-The Company had issued surety bonds in the aggregate amount of \$11.3 million, translated at the June 30, 2018 spot rate, to guarantee payment of some of the tax assessments as required while the Company pursues the appeals.
-In addition, the Company has received several ICMS tax assessments in the aggregate amount of \$6.6 million, translated at the June 30, 2018 spot rate, from several other Brazilian states where surety bonds have not been issued.
-Litigation in all these cases is currently ongoing.
-The Company has not recognized a loss as the Company does not believe a loss is probable.
+The Company has 150 company had issued surety bonds in the aggregate amount of \$10.8 million, translated at the September 30, 2018 spot rate, to guarantee payment of some of the tax assessments as required while the Company pursues the appeals.
+In addition, the Company has received several ICMS tax assessments in the aggregate amount of \$6.0 million, translated at the September 30, 2018 spot rate, to guarantee payment of some of the tax assessments as required while the Company pursues the appeals.
+In addition, the Company has re

-The Company has received various tax assessments in multiple states in India for multiple years from the Indian VAT authorities in an amount equivalent to approximately \$9.2 million, translated at the June 30, 2018 spot rate.
+The Company has received various tax assessments in multiple states in India for multiple years from the Indian VAT authorities in an amount equivalent to approximately \$8.7 million, translated at the September 30, 2018 spot rate.
 These assessments are for underpaid VAT.
 The Company is litigating these cases at the tax administrative level and the tax tribunal levels as it believes it has meritorious defenses.
 The Company has not recognized a loss as it does not believe a loss is probable.

 The Korea Customs Service audited the importation activities of Herbalife Korea for the period January 2011 through May 2013.
-The total assessment for the audit period is \$31.8 million, translated at the June 30, 2018 spot rate.
+The total assessment for the audit period is \$32.0 million, translated at the September 30, 2018 spot rate.
 The Company has paid the assessment and has recognized these payments within other assets on its condensed consolidated balance sheet.
 The Company lodged a first level administrative appeal, which was denied on October 21, 2016.
 On January 31, 2017, the Company filed a further appeal to the National Tax Tribunal of Korea.
 The Company disagrees with the assertions made in the assessments, as well as the calculation methodology used in the assessments.
 The Company has not recognized a loss as the Company does not believe a loss is probable.